 Our vision is to ensure that we build upon our excellent foundation and continue to provide students with the very best secondary education available.

 We are a school both in, and for, the community.
 We strive to be the best school we can be for our community and are determined to educate all our students so that they can fulfil their undoubted potential.
 We believe that engagement with our local community is essential.
-In our short history, we have set up strong relations with local businesses, our feeder primary schools and with Higher Education institutions such as Brunel University.
+We have set up strong relations with local businesses, our feeder primary schools and with higher education institutions such as Brunel University.
 We work closely with parents and have fostered an open and reflective relationship through our annual parental questionnaires and termly parents’ focus groups.
-In addition, we are fortunate to be supported by The Friends of Ruislip High School, who have shown a commitment to the school since its early beginnings.
+In addition, we are fortunate to be supported by the Friends of Ruislip High School, our PTA, which has shown a commitment to the school since its genesis in 2006.

-We also ensure that our students have an established and meaningful ‘voice’ through subject focus groups, student questionnaires, our prefect bodies and school council.
+We also ensure that our students have an established and effective ‘voice’ through subject focus groups, student questionnaires, our three groups of student leadership (Year 9, 11 and sixth form) and year team councils.
 It is through students’ positive engagement and sense of ownership that the school has gone from strength to strength.
-In September, 2012, we were delighted to inform the local community that we had increased our Year 7 intake from one hundred and fifty to one hundred and eighty students; the students are taught in seven form classes rather than six.
-This increase has resulted in an expansion in our catchment area to include more families in the north of the Borough.
+In September, 2012, we were delighted to inform the local community that we had increased our Year 7 intake from 150 to 180.
+In 2019, the school will expand again to 210 students in the Year 7 cohort.
+To accommodate the increase in student population, a new wing will be built and should be complete in 2020.
+As part of the expansion, the school is opening two special resource provisions: one for physically disabled students and the other for high-functioning autistic students.
+These provisions reflect the school’s commitment to inclusive and comprehensive education.

-Our vision for Ruislip High School is to ensure we build on our excellent foundation; we will continue to provide all our students with a first-class secondary education which will equip them for the future whether in tertiary education or the workplace.
+Our vision for Ruislip High School is to build on our excellent foundation, ensuring that we provide all our students with a broad and balanced secondary education which will equip them for their future lives.

 Dr Martina Lecky